Easily Digestible Food for Senior Dogs: 4 Proven Methods

 Why it works:

-A full stomach puts more demand on slower gastric processing.
+Smaller meals are easier for a slower digestive system to handle.
 Smaller volumes move through more efficiently.
-Long gaps between meals leave the stomach producing acid with nothing to buffer it.
-That causes the morning bile vomiting some senior dogs develop.
+Long gaps between meals leave stomach acid with nothing to buffer it.
+It can contribute to morning bile vomiting in some senior dogs.

 Best for: